-Keep in mind that some life events will qualify you to make updates to your health insurance outside of DERP’s annual Open Enrollment period.
+Keep in mind that some life events qualify you to make updates to your health insurance outside of our annual October Open Enrollment period.
 A qualifying life event can include becoming eligible for Medicare, a marriage, a divorce, or an involuntary loss of previous health insurance.

 Review this section to find what action you need to take based on the specific life event you’ve experienced.